 Why Student Sunrise?

 Today, WashU and its schools manage and secure more than 230 different student systems.
-Our main, central Student Information System (SIS) is comprised of 32 separate but connected homegrown technology systems, including systems like WebSTAC, WebFAC and WUCRSL.
+Our main, central Student Information System (SIS) is composed of 32 separate but connected homegrown technology systems, including systems like WebSTAC, WebFAC and WUCRSL.

 SIS manages and records every aspect of the instruction and matriculation of our students, including: